-Modern political initiatives usually assume the human influence (mainly the burning of fossil fuels) to represent the core reason for the observed increase in atmospheric CO2 since 1958 (see diagrams on page 42).
+Modern political initiatives usually assume the human influence (mainly the burning of fossil fuels) to represent the core reason for the observed increase in atmospheric CO2 since 1958 (diagrams on page 42).

-The present (since January 2020) coronavirus pandemic has resulted in a marked reduction in the global consumption of fossil fuels, as is well reflected by plummeting value of oil and gas.
-It is interesting to follow the effect of this on the amount of atmospheric CO2.
+The present (since January 2020) coronavirus pandemic has resulted in a marked reduction in the global consumption of fossil fuels.
+It is therefore interesting to follow the effect of this on the amount of atmospheric CO_2 .

-By the end of December 2020 there is still no clear effect to be seen.
-The simple explanation for this is that the human contribution is too small compared to the numerous natural sources and sinks for atmospheric $CO_2$ to appear in diagrams showing the amount of atmospheric $CO_2$ (see, e.g., the diagrams on p.
+By the end of February 2021 there is still no clear effect to be seen.
+Presumably, the basic explanation for this is that the human contribution is too small compared to the numerous natural sources and sinks for atmospheric CO_2 to appear in diagrams showing the amount of atmospheric CO_2 (see, e.g., the diagrams on p.
 42-44).

-12-month change of global atmospheric $CO_2$ concentration (Mauna Loa; green), global sea surface temperature (HadSST3; blue) and global surface air temperature (HadCRUT4; red dotted).
+12-month change of global atmospheric CO_2 concentration (Mauna Loa; green), global sea surface temperature (HadSST3; blue) and global surface air temperature (HadCRUT4; red dotted).
 All graphs are showing monthly values of DIFF12, the difference between the average of the last 12 month and the average for the previous 12 months for each data series.